 These abstract, fluid shapes first made us think of water and waves:

-After we chose the colors, a family member was reminded of sea serpents.
+After we chose the colors, our son-in-law suggested it looked like a sea serpent.
 So we named this shape Nessie.

 Nessies allow for a remarkable variety of patterns.